sk2589822/KaguragamesEventNameRepalcer/README.md

   5. Install the **Japanese** Patch.
   6. (Optional) Copy the folder www, and rename it as **www_cersored**.
   7. Overwrite **\www\img\pictures** with **\www_uncersored\img\pictures**.
-  8. Edit the paths in the first few lines in main.js to **match the paths in your PC**.
+  8. Edit the paths in the first few lines in main.js to **match the paths in your PC**. <br>
+     (If you ignore step 6, you have to edit path_uncensored to make it same as path_target.)
   9. Run main.js (use [node.js](https://nodejs.org/)).